thuyvi/beat_the_edutech/README.md

 I heard that some other papers were approval in months.
 This is such a surprise for me.
 </p>
 <img src="https://user-images.githubusercontent.com/17974600/47937328-953f8580-de9d-11e8-9061-9a4574c45106.png" alt="REB Approval">

+<i>Nov 23</i>
+<br>I finally get the approval from the School Distrcit where I want to conduct my research paper!!!
+<br>The Superintendent even express his interest toward my paper.
+It's great, isn't it!!!
+<br>At the same time, I have been infomred from MITACS, an organization match research student with industrial projects, that my resume is interested by [https://makerkids.com/](url).
+I will have an interview with them on Nov 27.
+Fingers crossed!!
+<br>And, HAPPY BIRTHDAY TO ME!!!

 <h1 style="font-size:20px;"><b>March 2018</b></h1>
 This a <b>big</b> encouragement!!